Getting repairs done if you're renting privately

 Your landlord might have to make reasonable adjustments to the property - for example, if you have a disability and need a handrail to help you get upstairs.
 Check how to ask for reasonable adjustments if you have a disability.

-You should check your tenancy agreement to find out if your landlord is responsible for any other repairs.
+You should check your written statement to find out if your landlord is responsible for any other repairs.
 For example, they might be responsible for repairing appliances they’ve provided, like a washing machine or fridge.

 If your landlord isn’t responsible for repairing an appliance they’ve provided, you can still ask them to repair or replace it - but they don’t have to agree.